-Coregen.log is a log file that is automatically written to the current working directory by the CORE Generator System. coregen.log contains all the actions and messages performed during a CORE Generator session, so you can refer to it to see what occurred during that session.
+Coregen.log is a log file that is automatically written by the CORE Generator System. coregen.log contains all the actions and messages performed during a CORE Generator session, so you can refer to it to see what occurred during that session.
 Since coregen.log is a command file it can also be replayed to recreate a CORE Generator session.